-- One million patients are treated annually in Singapore
+- 1 million patients are treated annually in Singapore

-- Singapore ranks sixth globally and first in Asia in medical tourism.
+- Singapore ranks 6th globally and 1st in Asia in medical tourism.
 350,000 foreign patients travel to Singapore each year for medical care

 - Singapore medical expenditures increased from US$5 billion in 2006 to US$9.7 billion in 2010